 The string coming back from the Rx to the Tx will include the suggested relative values of the taps.

-Example for the string created by the Rx AMI_Init and a brief description are included below:
+An example for the string created by the Rx AMI_Init with a brief description are included below:

 “(BCI (taps (-1 -0.2) (0 1) (1 -0.1)))” : The Rx AMI_Init is conveying to the Tx the suggested relative tap values that are used to modify the impulse response.